doozan/spanish_data/README.md

 This data is used to build the free, open-source Spanish to English dictionary available in StarDict and Aard2/slob formats in the [Release section](https://github.com/doozan/spanish_data/releases).
 It's also used to build my [6001 Spanish Vocab](https://github.com/doozan/6001_Spanish) anki deck, and is provided here with the hope that others may find additional uses for it.

 ### Interesting files:
-* es-en.txt - Spanish to English wordlist
+* es-en.data - Spanish to English Wiktionary data formatted for (enwiktionary_wordlist)[https://github.com/doozan/enwiktionary_wordlist)
 * frequency.csv - a list of the most frequently used Spanish lemmas with part of speech and all word variations combined into lemma
 * sentences.tsv - English/Spanish sentence pairs from tatoeba.org with users self-reported proficiency, part of speech tags, and lemmas

 ### Credits:
-* es-en.txt (CC-BY-SA Attribution: wiktionary.org)
+* es-en.data (CC-BY-SA Attribution: wiktionary.org)
 * frequency.csv (CC-BY-SA 3.0 github.com/hermitdave/FrequencyWords)
 * sentences.tsv (CC-BY 2.0 FR Attribution: tatoeba.org)
 * Many thanks to Matthias Buchmeier for the original [trans-en-es.awk](https://en.wiktionary.org/wiki/User:Matthias_Buchmeier/trans-en-es.awk) script (GPL2)